DNACENSolutions/dnac_ansible_workflows/workflows/sda_fabric_sites_zones/README.md

   - Apply Pending Events: Supports applying pending fabric updates caused by changes like IP address pool modifications, ensuring configurations are fully synchronized and devices are updated accordingly.

 **Version Information:**
-- Fabric Site & Zone Management introduced in Ansible Galaxy cisco.dnac: **v6.21.0**
+- Fabric Site & Zone Management introduced in Ansible Galaxy cisco.catalystcenter: **v6.21.0**
-- Pre-Authentication ACL and Apply Pending Events in Ansible Galaxy cisco.dnac: **v6.32.0**
+- Pre-Authentication ACL and Apply Pending Events in Ansible Galaxy cisco.catalystcenter: **v6.32.0**
 ---

 This README outlines the steps to use the Ansible playbooks for managing Application Policies in Cisco Catalyst Center.